davenaylor/postie/readme.txt

 `define('DISABLE_WP_CRON', true);` is not in your wp-config.php file.
 == Upgrade Notice ==

+= 1.6.0 =
+Remote cron jobs need to update the URL used to kick off a manual email check.
+The new URL is http://<mysite>/?postie=get-mail
+Accessing http://<mysite>/wp-content/plugins/postie/get_mail.php will now receive a 403 error and a message stating what the new URL should be.
+The Postie menu is now at the main level rather than a Settings submenu.

 = 1.5.14 =
 The postie_post filter has be deprecated in favor of postie_post_before.